 Since its inception in 2014, Cinesite’s Feature Animation division has been working with filmmakers to deliver compelling stories that are created with increasingly complex, and progressively higher quality animation.
 Our feature animation departments work collaboratively together to breathe life into the characters and places these stories rely on.

-In this series, we will explore each department through conversations with our crew and dive into the role they play within the production pipeline.
+In this series, we explore each department through conversations with our crew and dive into the role they play within the production pipeline.

 In this edition: Lighting and Compositing with Kenny Chang, Department Head at Cinesite Vancouver